-Thursday, March 26 - Sunday, March 29
+Thursday, March 26 - Sunday, March 29, 2026

-Location: Manor Mill and Oldfields School
+Location: Manor Mill & Oldfields School

-Includes 3 nights lodging, meals, Songwriter’s Round concert, open mics, 1:1 coaching and all sessions
+Includes 3 nights lodging, meals, Songwriter’s Round concert, open mics, 1:1 coaching and all sessions.

 Tentative Schedule